-Students who want to obtain administrative licensure while working toward their Ed.S. should consult with their advisor to see how best to tailor the program to meet their needs.
-(For licensure requirements, see Administration/Supervision Licensure Program.)
+Students who want to obtain the Instructional Leadership Licensure (ILL) while working toward their Ed.S. should consult with their advisor to see how best to tailor the program to meet their needs.
+The Ed.S. curriculum with an Instructional Leadership Licensure (ILL) requires a separate application process.
+(For licensure requirements, see Administrative/Supervision Licensure Program.)